A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 If you want to make any sourdough pain au chocolat, simply cut the dough into rectangles and roll a piece of chocolate up in the dough.

-Step 3- Baking
+Step 3- Baking (Two Options)

-In the morning, preheat the oven to 200 degrees Celsius Fan-bake or 220 degrees Celsius at regular bake.
+Preheat the oven to 200 degrees Celsius Fan-bake or 220 degrees Celsius at regular bake.

 Bake them in a hot oven until deep golden brown.
 How fast they bake will depend on the size you’ve rolled them.